 But all that geeky talk about the Singularity has bearing on the implication of Mr Trump's upset win.
 Technology is an emblem of the new economy today for America, and the rest of the world.
 Mr Trump's capture of votes represents much of the past.

 There may be - gasp - something we all have in common with voters from the coal and smelting industries in time, as the world is grappling with ideas such as the Singularity with some dread.
 No doubt, technology can rev up productivity, and innovation that could spur new areas of economic growth.
 Technology, on its own, is a sterling enabler.
 But there is also growing concern that technology will not just disrupt low-value jobs, but also displace white-collar workers, even without the big-bang explosion in technology that resembles the Skynet prophesied by James Cameron.

 What's not to be discounted is the impact of racism and sexism in the heady mix that led to the defeat of Mr Trump's opposing candidate.
-One way to see it is that a man from a dominant race who had just lost his job may find it emasculating to vote in a woman that also has a liberal immigrant policy.
+One way to see it is that a man from a dominant race who had just lost his job may find it emasculating to vote in a woman who also has a liberal immigrant policy.
 Hillary Clinton's staggering qualifications in policymaking puts her in a far better position to lead the country.
 But there were enough voters who wanted another caricature.
 The double standards she has had to meet as a woman make this defeat all the more tragic.
 The world demands perfection from women.

 But underneath all of that misdirected hatred and bigotry, is fear.
 It is a fear of that slipping grasp as the economy breathes a life of its own without taking more people on the ride.
 It is that fear driving former supporters of Barack Obama to back Mr Trump.
 It is the same fear prompting even immigrants to vote for Mr Trump, who has called Mexicans rapists, and pledged to build a wall to keep immigrants out.
 More immigrants means more competition for existing immigrants.